xd009642/xd009642.github.io/_posts/2024-08-23-snapshoting-testing-neural-networks.markdown

 2. Load snapshot
 3. Check

-The only thing that is kind of atypical is that I don't just `assert_eq` on the two `Summary` objects and call it a day.
-Aside from the floating point parameters in the `VadConfig` this just doesn't feel like the right approach.
+The only thing that is slightly atypical is that I don't just `assert_eq` on the two `Summary` objects and call it a day.
+Aside from the floating point parameters in the `VadConfig` this doesn't feel like the right approach.
-Namely because the `Vec<usize>` fields can be hundreds of elements long and the debug printout is frankly not useful (though debug is derived in case someone wants to look at it).
+Namely, because the `Vec<usize>` fields can be hundreds of elements long and the debug printout is frankly not useful (though debug is derived in case someone wants to look at it).